We have been developing the Charnwood Local Plan 2021-37 for several years.

 - any representations which have been put forward by local people and other interested parties.

 The Inspectors publish their Matters, Issues and Questions (MIQs) ahead of public hearing sessions.
-These sessions began in June but were then postponed.
+These sessions began in June and were continued in October.
+Further sessions are planned.

 The MIQs are the key issues and questions that the Inspectors will use to help inform discussion during the hearing sessions.
 The interested parties who previously commented on the Regulation 19 Consultation will have been contacted by the Programme Officer, who will have informed of the MIQs, the draft programme and the deadlines associated with taking part in the hearing sessions.